dtaddis/CalorieSpy/README.md

 # CalorieSpy
-Tools to pre-train a model to detect calories given images of food.
+Tool to detect the calories in a given image of food.

 ## License